Invasive Vine SWARM #2

 A swarm is a good word for a large group of bees going on the attack - not good news.
 Like bees, any group of people or animals can be considered a swarm if they act together and quickly - even fiercely.

 When & Where

-Groundwork Hudson Valley was established in 2000 in Yonkers to help renew our urban places: building trails, planting trees, renewing parks, restoring rivers, turning vacant lots into gardens, and creating vibrant public places to restore our area’s most underserved, and economically challenged neighborhoods.
-The Saw Mill River Coalition, a program of Groundwork, conducts invasive vine cuttings, river cleanups, tree plantings, water quality and fish studies, and generally helps people revitalize, protect and enjoy the Saw Mill River.
+Groundwork Hudson Valley was established in 2000 in Yonkers to help renew our urban places: building trails, planting trees, restoring rivers, turning vacant lots into gardens, and creating vibrant public places to revitalize the area’s most economically challenged neighborhoods.